-Iceland took the initiative to develop the original version of this Standard, which was presented for public and stakeholder comments, and subsequently adopted for certification in 2011.
+The Iceland RFM program took the initiative to develop the original version of a Chain of Custody Standard for use in their program, which was presented for public and stakeholder comments, and subsequently adopted for certification in 2011.

-The standard framework was used in cooperative fashion by Iceland Responsible Fisheries Management and Alaska Responsible Fisheries Management, allowing both programs to introduce minor but meaningful modifications.
+This standard development framework was used in cooperative fashion by both the Iceland RFM and Alaska RFM Programs, allowing each program to introduce bespoke interpretation modifications to meet the demands of their specific supply chain.